0Tech/andromeda/x/escrow/README.md

 chain, it won't work, because you can send multiple messages in a tx, ensuring they would be executed in all-or-none manner.

-Or, you can mediate the proposals, meaning executing multiple proposals in a one `Msg/Exec`.
-In this way, you don't even need to prepare `42stake` to trigger the first proposal.
+Or, you can broker the proposals, meaning executing multiple proposals in one `Msg/Exec`:

 ```yaml
 actions: